opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param iterations: Number of times erosion to be applied.

+	**Note:**

-	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.
+	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See Also: :c:func:`erode`.
+See Also: :c:func:`erode`

 .. index:: gpu::dilate